ned14/nedmalloc/Readme.txt

 existing nedpool's for you.

-If you define REPLACE_SYSTEM_ALLOCATOR when building the DLL then the DLL will replace most usage of the MSVCRT allocator with nedmalloc on load - this very conveniently allows you to simply link with the nedmalloc DLL and your application magically now uses it with no code changes required.
+If you define REPLACE_SYSTEM_ALLOCATOR when building the DLL then the DLL will replace most usage of the MSVCRT allocator within any process it is loaded into with nedmalloc's routines instead, whilst remaining able to handle the odd free() of a MSVCRT allocated block allocated during CRT init - this very conveniently allows you to simply link with the nedmalloc DLL and your application magically now uses it with no code changes required.
 The following code is suggested: